holinnn/deny/README.md

     return json({"error": str(exc)}, status=403)
 ```

-You can find the examples for each of those frameworks in the [examples/](https://github.com/holinnn/denied/tree/main/examples) folder from this repository.
+You can find the examples for each of those frameworks in the [examples/](https://github.com/holinnn/deny/tree/main/examples) folder from this repository.

 ## Sync support

-By default all the classes provided by `denied` are built to run in an asynchronous environement.
+By default all the classes provided by `deny` are built to run in an asynchronous environement.
-If you run in a synchronous environement (without `async`, `await`), then import from `denied.sync` instead of `denied`.
+If you run in a synchronous environement (without `async`, `await`), then import from `deny.sync` instead of `deny`.
-See [examples/sync.py](https://github.com/holinnn/denied/tree/main/examples/sync.py) for a full example.
+See [examples/sync.py](https://github.com/holinnn/deny/tree/main/examples/sync.py) for a full example.